Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 What increases my baby's risk for an omphalocele?

 Your baby's risk may be higher if his or her mother smoked cigarettes or drank alcohol during her pregnancy.
 His or her risk is also higher if his or her mother was overweight or obese before her pregnancy.

 What do I need to know about delivery?

 - Healthcare providers can usually see an omphalocele on an ultrasound before the baby is born.
-The omphalocele will be visible on your baby's abdomen after he is born if it was not found on an ultrasound.
+The omphalocele will be visible on your baby's abdomen after he or she is born if it was not found on an ultrasound.

 - You will need to deliver your baby at a hospital that has experience with omphaloceles.
 Your healthcare provider may recommend a vaginal delivery unless other problems mean you need a C-section.

 What will happen after my baby is born?